B-Roll to VO/SOT: Definitions of Common TV Broadcasting Terms

 - Have a teleprompter

-Natural Sound (Nat Sound, Nat S-O-T) or Ambient Sound.
-This refers to create a sound bed for a recorded or live report with music, background voices, vehicles and machinery, nature sounds and other environmental sounds recorded on-scene.
+- Natural sound (Nat Sound, Nat SOT) or ambient sound: This refers to creating a sound bed for a recorded or live report with music, background voices, vehicles and machinery, nature sounds and other environmental sounds recorded on scene.
 These sounds are most often used to set the mood or provide atmosphere for a specific news report.

 - Nielsen: This is an audience measurement system used to determine the audience size and composition of television programming in the United States.
 Nielsen ratings are used to determine television ratings.